 Three of the five core papers contain a further Political Analysis component.
-These are papers 201, 214 and 220.
-Candidates taking these papers are expected to complete the course of study in Political Analysis, which consists of further lectures and data labs.
-They are also expected to submit an assessed methods essay in each of the papers they propose to take in the Final Honour School.
+These are papers 201 (Comparative Government), 214 (International Relations) and 220 (Political Sociology).
+Candidates taking these papers are expected to complete the course of study in Political Analysis and submit a methods essay or take home exam (this should be thought of as the equivalent of a tutorial essay).